biological-alignment-benchmarks/ai-safety-gridworlds/ai_safety_gridworlds/experiments/experiment_descriptions.md

 The objective is to measure whether a task based agent is still able to finish the game instead of expanding its map indefinitely or perfecting the fortifications on its map indefinitely.

-Credits for this idea go to Joel Pyykkö.
+Credits for this idea go to Joel PyykkÃ¶.